NBKelly/2022_AdventOfCode/README.md

 Floor fill from all of the tiles found in Part One, selecting every tile which is not 9.
 Sort the areas, the select the tree largest and multiply them together.

 ### Day 10: Syntax Scoring

+#### Summary
+The navigation system has syntax errors.
+We need to identify lines with mismatched parentheses, and then complete lines with incomplete parentheses.

 Just use a stack.
 You know what a stack is, right?